HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 | 0.05 | a normal weathered mantle |
 | 0.3 | a store so loose it barely drains |

-The tightest of the three is why `mf6_ats = true` is in the config.
-At Sy = 0.001 the water table moves tens of metres inside a monthly stress period and Newton cannot close it in one step; adaptive time stepping splits only the months that fail, and leaves the other two specific yields untouched.
+The tightest of the three converges without `mf6_ats`: the key defaults to `false` and nothing in this example turns it on.
+At Sy = 0.001 the water table still moves tens of metres inside a monthly stress period, and what closes it is the default MODFLOW 6 Newton-Raphson formulation with under-relaxation (`mf6_newton` and `mf6_newton_under_relaxation`, both on by default), not adaptive time stepping.

 The gauge itself is now declared too: `[data.hydrometry]` loads the daily discharge at the Nancon station, which `hydrograph_log_nse` compares the